sgxcj777/Advesarial-robustess-evaluation-Framework/Level 5/README.md

 We leverage on several existing toolboxes/packages/libraries done on Github to perform model testing and evaluation. the following libraries/packages are used:

 - IBM's ART library: used to provide frameworks for popular Machine Learning Libraries, types of attacks, defences, metrics and verifications (including the use of CLEVER).
-Documentation of ART: https://adversarial-robustness-toolbox.readthedocs.io

 ## CLEVER Theory